Tutorial: Creating a native module

 Example app

-If we change Settings.setTheme(nextTheme) to Settings.setTheme("not-a-real-theme"), TypeScript will complain, and if we ignore that and go ahead and press the button, we'll see the following error:
+If you change Settings.setTheme(nextTheme) to Settings.setTheme("not-a-real-theme"), TypeScript will raise an error.
+If you ignore the error and press the button, you will see the following runtime error:

 ERROR Error: FunctionCallException: Calling the 'setTheme' function has failed (at ExpoModulesCore/SyncFunctionComponent.swift:76)